and3rn3t/homehub/README.md

 ## 🎯 What is HomeHub?🧠 What Can You Do?

 HomeHub is a **proof-of-concept framework** for DIY home automation.
-Currently powered by mock data, it's being built as the foundation for a production-ready personal home automation system.Right now, this is just a starting point — the perfect place to begin building and testing your Spark applications.
+Currently powered by mock data, it's being built as the foundation for a production-ready personal home automation system.
+Right now, this is just a starting point — and the perfect place to begin building.

 ### ✨ Key Features🧹 Just Exploring?